top Apple Sapphire Glass Supplier GT Advanced Files For Bankruptcy

 The problem with that logic, of course, is that in the US the telcos do not charge you a higher rate to subsidize your phone; rather, they lock you into a contract for a certain amount of time (usually 2 years) to guarantee a certain amount of cash flow from you.* Once the contract ends, you continue paying exactly the same rates.
 If you walk into a US carrier with an unlocked phone that you already own, you will pay the same rate as somebody who gets a "free" subsidized phone -- the only difference is that you will not be locked in to using their service for 2 years.

-Looked at from that perspective, you could argue that by not taking the subsidized phone you're paying hundreds of dollars to continue using the phone you already own (though a monthly rate plan is, of course, not your only option when you already own the phone, particularly if it is unlocked).
+that perspective, you could argue that by not taking the subsidized phone you're paying hundreds of dollars to continue using the phone you already own (though a monthly rate plan is, of course, not your only option when you already own the phone, particularly if it is unlocked).

 * Unless, that is, something has changed in the 2-1/2 years since I moved outside of the US.

-Aussie Gov't Says Wiretap Laws Fine, Telcos 'Wrong'
+top Aussie Gov't Says Wiretap Laws Fine, Telcos 'Wrong'

 ... then it will be easy to prevent criminal using the internet to escape.
 And it seems that, intentionally or no, that is the direction they're headed.
 These requirements sound like a recipe for drastically increasing expenses while simultaneously making the internet less useful to end-users.
 If they intend to pass those expenses on to their customers, I think it will be no surprise if an awful lot of Australians suddenly start remembering how well they got along in the pre-internet days.